Projected Inventory Level Policies for Lost Sales Inventory Systems: Asymptotic Optimality in Two Regimes: Numerical Results

 \section{Numerical Results}

 The PIL policy is asymptotically optimal for large $\tau$ if $D$ has an exponential distribution.
 In Section \ref{sec:longtaunumerics}, we provide numerical evidence that the PIL also outperforms the COP (and base-stock policy) for non-exponential distributions even for long lead times.
 Then in Section \ref{sec:zipkintestbed}, we benchmark the performance of the PIL policy against other policies including the optimal policy for the standard test-bed of \cite{Zipkin2008numeric}.
 Finally in Section \ref{sec:LargeTestBed}, we provide numerical benchmarks for a test-bed of instances of the size one is likely to encounter in practice.
+All performance evaluations are done with simulation implemented in C. When multiple policies are compared, we use common random numbers.
+After a warm-up simulation run, run-length and batch-sizes in the simulation are set such that the half-width of a 95\%-confidence interval is less than 1\% of the point estimate, and there is no statistically significant dependence between consecutive batches.
 This section also provides results on the computational feasibility of computing inventory projections.